rtazaki1205/opacfractal/README.md

 # Terms of use

 `opacfractal` is distributed under the [MITlicense](https://opensource.org/licenses/MIT) and can be used, changed and redistributed freely.
-If you use this package to publish papers, please cite the relevant papers.
-Because this code includes some formulations by previous authors and can be called by the code options (`iqsca`, `iqcor`, and `iqgeo`).
-Depending on each code option, the relevant paper is as follows.
+If you use this package to publish papers, please cite the relevant papers depending on the code options (`iqsca`, `iqcor`, and `iqgeo`).
+The relevant paper of each code option is as follows.
  - `iqsca=1` : [Tazaki et al. 2016, ApJ, 823, 70](https://ui.adsabs.harvard.edu/abs/2016ApJ...823...70T)
  - `iqsca=2` : [Botet et al. 1997, ApOpt, 36, 8791](https://ui.adsabs.harvard.edu/abs/1997ApOpt..36.8791B)
  - `iqsca=3` : [Tazaki & Tanaka 2018, ApJ, 860, 79](https://ui.adsabs.harvard.edu/abs/2018ApJ...860...79T)